dahak-metagenomics/dahak/CONTRIBUTING.md

 ## Quickstart

 Dahak is open source, open data project and we welcome contributions at all levels.
-We encourage you to submit issues, suggest documentation changes, contribute code, images, workflows etc..
-Any software included in the workflows must be open source, findable, and reusable.
+We encourage you to submit issues, suggest documentation changes, contribute code, images, workflows etc. Any software included in the workflows must be open source, findable, and reusable.
 Check out [Getting Started](https://github.com/dahak-metagenomics/dahak#getting-started), analyze some data, and contribute however you see fit.

 ## How to get started